Orjnzz/Detect_Emotion_In_Text/README.md

 The Project About Detect Emotion in Text achieves quite high accuracy when used with models Support Vector Machine, Logistic Regotion, Random Forest with Accuracy respectively 93.36%, 91.17%, 89.05% on dair-ai/emotion dataset

 ## Dataset
-The dataset used in the article is the [dair-ai/emotion](https://huggingface.co/datasets/dair-ai/emotion) dataset, which we referenced from Hugging Face.
+The dataset used in the project is the [dair-ai/emotion](https://huggingface.co/datasets/dair-ai/emotion) dataset, which we referenced from Hugging Face.
 It consists of a total of 436,809 texts in lowercase, with each text labeled with one of six emotions: anger, love, surprise, fear, joy, and sadness.
 Notably, the labels for sadness and joy are significantly more predominant than the others.

 ## Project guide
 ### 1. Installation.